sohamjariwala/SEIRModel/README.md

 functions.

 # Class methods
-* `Equations`: dynamic differential equations for the SEIR model The differential equations describe the evolution of the infection with an incubation periodic.
+* `Equations`: dynamic differential equations for the SEIR model.
+  The differential equations describe the evolution of the infection with an incubation periodic.
 Four population compartments are chosen, namely, Susceptible (S), Exposed (E), Infected (I), Recovered (R).

-* `R0`: Calculation of R0 for the given set of parameters The reproduction number can be determined directly from the parameters.
+* `R0`: Calculation of R0 for the given set of parameters.
+The reproduction number can be determined directly from the parameters.
 It can also be used to determine the herd immunity population.

-* `Equilibrium`: Solves for the equilibrium condition The SEIR models reach an endemic equilibrium at R0 > 1 and a disease free equilibrium at R0 < 1.
+* `Equilibrium`: Solves for the equilibrium condition.
+The SEIR models reach an endemic equilibrium at R0 > 1 and a disease free equilibrium at R0 < 1.
 One can find out by solving the equation for steady state.

-* `Dynamic`: Solves for the time dependent condition The SEIR model has a time dependent behavior where one can observe the evolution of Susceptible (S), Exposed
+* `Dynamic`: Solves for the time dependent condition.
+The SEIR model has a time dependent behavior where one can observe the evolution of Susceptible (S), Exposed
 (E), Infected (I), and Recovered (R) populations.

-* `FitData`: Function that takes data and fits a SEIR(S) model Obtain the model parameters and R0 for a time series data using a dynamic data fitting.
+* `FitData`: Function that takes data and fits a SEIR(S) model.
+Obtain the model parameters and R0 for a time series data using a dynamic data fitting.
 The data needs to be in the format `[time, S, E, I, R]`, where each entry is a column vector.

-* `plotDynamic`: plots the time dependent condition
+* `plotDynamic`: plots the time dependent evolution

 # Parameter description
 | Parameters  | Description                                   |